Queer nationalism: Cultural identity

 Walker regards modern communication technologies such as the Internet as offering a chance for the LGBT community to further integrate as a non-territorial nation.

 This thesis is supported by Paul Treanor, who considers an alternative (non-nationalist) world order possible.
 In this context, Treanor mentions the LGBT community as a "non-territorial nationalist movement".

 Will Kymlicka acknowledges that LGBT people have developed a group identity and group culture similar to those of ethnocultural groups, but he argues in favor of integration instead of separatism.

+Contemporary context

+In the 2020s, the intersection of nationalism and LGBT rights has become increasingly pronounced globally.
+Governments in Hungary, Russia, and several other countries have framed restrictions on LGBT visibility as a defence of national values and identity — effectively using anti-LGBT legislation as a tool of nationalist politics.
+In 2025, seven countries in Europe enacted or proposed so-called "LGBT propaganda" laws, criminalising visibility and restricting discussion of LGBTI issues in education.

+Scholars have analysed this as a form of "weaponisation" of LGBTQ+ rights in geopolitics — where both pro-LGBT and anti-LGBT stances are mobilised to define national identity and demarcate civilisational boundaries.

+Queer anti-nationalism

+Some scholars have positioned queer theory as fundamentally incompatible with nationalism, arguing that the nation-state is a heteronormative construct.
+Research on LGBTQ+ immigrants has shown that queer migrants often develop critical perspectives on national belonging, negotiating their attachment to states through their sexuality and in some cases formulating alternative, non-national forms of community and belonging.